HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 ###### Invalid command

-Ensured when a command is referenced but it doesn't exist or if any of command check failed.
+Ensured when a command is referenced but it doesn't exist or check without handlers fails.

 The following arguments are passed to `invalid_command`: